Developer Guide

 edit 2 pn/NOPOLICY

 Expected: NOPOLICY is the default Policy Number value.
-The person at index 2 is edited with changes to all four policy parameters to default value such that there isNo Policy Found
+The person at index 2 is edited with changes to all four policy parameters to default value such that there isNo Policy Found.
+Details of the edited person are shown in the status message.
+Timestamp in the status bar as well as the displayed list are updated.

 -